 - B-630.5 Numbering.
 A standard method of numbering notices should be adopted, the arrangement being a unique and sequential number of NM/Year of publication, eg NM1234/09 (Technical Resolution F2.5).
-(T) or (P) should be added, if appropriate, eg NM1234(P)/09.
+(T) or (P) should must be added, if appropriate for temporary or preliminary NMs, eg NM1234(P)/09.
 Additional elements may be added to the NM number, eg the national chart number, a sequential number of the update for each chart, the periodical number of the NM booklet.
-For example, the NM number may comprise the NM periodical number and chart number which, together with the year of publication, forms a unique, sequential number. - B-630.6 Recapitulative lists.
+For example, the NM number may comprise the NM periodical number and chart number which, together with the year of publication, forms a unique, sequential number, eg 36/413/2009 [periodical/chart/year].
+If this system is used, it would be normal to group all updates for one chart under the same unique NM number. - B-630.6 Recapitulative lists.
 Every three to six months, Hydrographic Offices should publish (in paper form and/or on the web) recapitulative (cumulative) lists of NMs issued in that particular period, listed for each chart in numerical order.
 NMs which are no longer effective (ie, those replaced by other NMs, those referring to charts of which NEs have been issued, temporary NMs no longer in force, etc.) should not be included.